bsolomon1124/misc/azure/azure_notes.md

 - Historical breakdowns of what services you are spending your money on and how it is tracking against budgets that you have set
 - Set budgets, schedule reports, and analyze your cost areas

-**Azure Total Cost of Ownership (TCO) calculator**: predict your cost savings from a migration to cloud
+**Azure Total Cost of Ownership (TCO) calculator**: predict your cost savings from a migration to cloud.

 - You enter the details of your current on-premises infrastructure into TCO and tweak values of baseline assumptions
 - The TCO calculator generates a detailed report based on the details you enter and the adjustments you make